Wednesday, November 22, 2023

 Truly wondrous has your icon in Maleví proven to be, O Maiden that is honored by all, for it ever gushes forth divine myrrh by the divine Spirit.

-Those who with faith receive your myrrh, O Queen, are healed of every injury and affliction, and they proclaim your miracles.
+Those who with faith receive your myrrh, O Queen, are healed of every injury and affliction, and your miracles are proclaimed.

 O myrrh-streaming Queen of all, deliver those who take refuge in your icon from diseases and all kinds of suffering of soul and body.